Oblarg/docs/TelemetryDesignDoc.md

 Dashboard widgets require slightly more involved handling, which is discussed below:

-### Reserved metadata topic for dashboard layout definition
+### Reserved NT topic for dashboard layout definition

 Shuffleboard defines tabs, layouts, and widgets in a set of metadata tables, which themselves are ordinary NT entries, and the tab/layout/widget hierarchy is represented by the pathstrings used for the entry keys.
 These entries live under a reserved `metadata` content root.

-With the addition of an explicit JSON metadata layer to NT4, we can replaec this entirely with a *single* JSON document that defines the structure of the dashboard, located under the `dashboard` topic.
+Representing hierarchy with pathstrings is brittle, however, and not easily-translated across platforms.
+We can sidestep this entirely with a *single* JSON document that defines the structure of the dashboard, published under the `dashboard` topic.
 This might look something like so:

 ```typescript
 {